Macroeconomic Spillovers of Weather Shocks across U.S. States: Main results

 \subsection{Indirect effects of weather shocks on local activity}

-To quantify indirect effects of weather shocks on local activity for each state, we compare the IRFs derived from the GVAR model with alternative IRFs derived using state-specific ARDL ($ARX^\star$) models and assuming that RoUS variables are not affected by changes in state-specific variables.
+To quantify indirect effects of weather shocks on local activity for each state, we compare the IRFs derived from the GVAR model with alternative IRFs derived using state-specific ARDL (ARX*) models and assuming that changes in state-specific variables do not affect other states.
 The difference between the IRFs in the two cases captures ``second-round effects'': a weather shock in state $i$ causes economic adjustment in the other states, which in turn feeds back into state $i$.

 Figure \ref{fig:second_round} isolates second-round effects by comparing GVAR and ARDL estimates of the response of MECI to a weather shock after one year.
-In absolute terms, and independently of the model being used, these effects are especially strong in Louisiana (LA) and Illinois (IL).
-While the first response is chiefly driven by the impact of Hurricane Katrina in 2005, the second is associated with the Great Flood of 1993, which caused one of the most extensive financial losses and widespread devastation in modern U.S. history.
-More generally, we note that, as expected, GVAR estimates have wider confidence intervals but also tend to be greater in absolute value, hence reinforcing the conclusion that spillovers do matter in assessing the impacts of weather shocks.
-As a back-of-the-envelope calculation, the legend of the figure indicates that in absolute terms, both the average and median responses from the GVAR are larger than those from the ARDL model.
+In absolute terms, these effects are especially strong in Louisiana (LA) and Illinois (IL).
+The results for the former are largely driven by the devastating impact of Hurricane Katrina in 2005, while those for the latter are especially associated with extreme winter weather events, such as the Blizzard of 1999.

+More generally, we note that, as expected, GVAR estimates have wider confidence intervals but also tend to be greater in absolute value, hence reinforcing the conclusion that spillovers do matter in assessing the impact of weather shocks.
+As a back-of-the-envelope calculation, the legend of the figure indicates that, in absolute terms, both the average and median responses from the GVAR are larger than those from the ARDL models.

 \FloatBarrier